J-0987/readmeGenerator/README.md

 ## Visuals

-Here is a short video that runs you through the entire process from installation to completion:
+Here is a short video that runs you through the entire process from installation to completion: [click here](https://drive.google.com/file/d/1OIEY6tlkJ8Al5GZfdUwZM3roD7kB2aKZ/view)

 Screenshot of the application with prompts and user answers: